-C. Building Evaluation Procedure.
+C- Building Evaluation Procedure.

 This section identifies how the properties within the Area were evaluated.
-During the field survey, all components of and improvements to the subject properties were examined to determine the presence and extent to which blighting factors existed in the Area.
-Field investigators by the staff of the Consultant included a registered architect and professional planners.
-They conducted research and inspections of the Area in order to ascertain the existence and prevalence of the various blighting factors described in the Act and Area needs.
-These inspectors have been trained in T.I.F. qualifications survey techniques and have extensive experience in similar undertakings.
+During the field survey, all Components of and improvements to the Subject properties were examined to detennine the presence and extent t existed in the Area.
+Field investigators by the Staff oi\ithe Consultant included a registered arcrutect and professional planners.
+They conducted?\(^\) and inspections of the Area in order to ascertain the existence and prevalence of the various bbghting factors described in the Act and Area needs.
+These mspectbra have been trained jta: T;I.F. qualifications survey techniques and have extensive.; experience in similar undertakings.

-The Consultant's staff was assisted by information obtained from various departments of the City of Chicago and Cook County.
-Based on these investigations and qualification requirements and the determination of needs and deficiencies in the Area, the qualification and the boundary of the Area were determined.
+The Consultant's staff was assisted by information Obtained from Various departments of the City of Chicago and Cpok'Cototyi Based on these investigations and qualification requirements and the determination of needs and deficiencies in the Area, the qualification and the boundary of the Area were determined.